 Sculpted Body Shape: The design elements that make the Handshoe Mouse ergonomic are combined in such a way as to provide maximum ergonomic benefits while maintaining an attractive and stylish look.
 Many users have commented that it almost looks organic, and bears some similarities in appearance to a Manta Ray.

 Multiple Sizes (4 Right-Handed and 3 Left-Handed): Just as one size of glove won't fit all hands, nor can a mouse.
 Because the Handshoe Mouse is designed to fit the hand just as a glove would, it must be able to accommodate different hand sizes and come in both left and right handed versions.
-As a consequence there are seven distinct models available, with hand sizes (left and right) corresponding to hands measured from the tip of the ring finger to the wrist crease.
+As a consequence there are seven distinct models available.
 To determine which size is appropriate for the hand, see the Handshoe Mouse sizing chart.

 Two Buttons for Extra-Small, Small and Medium Sizes: The Extra-Small, Small and Medium sizes of the Handshoe Mouse have two tactile switches corresponding to left and right mouse clicks.
 Between these is a clickable scroll wheel (slightly smaller than a standard scroll wheel) that performs a middle click.
 Handshoe Mouse Functions

 Three Buttons for Large Size: The Large size of the Handshoe Mouse has three tactile switches corresponding to left, right, and middle mouse clicks.
 Between the first and second buttons is a clickable scroll wheel (slightly smaller than standard) which also performs the middle click.
 Handshoe Mouse Functions

 Wired and Wireless Models: In order to accommodate the widest possible range of working environments, there are both wired and rechargeable wireless versions of the Handshoe Mouse.
 Note that the Extra Small for the Right hand is only available in a Wired model.